rbricks/itemized/README.md

 ## To and from the associated value ("index")

-The `CaseEnumIndex` typeclass provides operations to convert ADT-based enums to and from their associated values.
+The `ItemizedIndex` typeclass provides operations to convert ADT-based enums to and from their associated values.

 ```scala
 @indexedEnum trait Planet {